Dual Credit High School Program

 - Kankakee Area Career Center

-- Earning college credits while in high school can speed up the time it takes you to obtain an associate in science degree.
+- Earning college credits while in high school can speed up the time it takes you to obtain an associate degree.

-- If you decide to enroll at PSC after high school you will enjoy the ability to register for courses online since you are already considered a PSC student.
+- If you decide to enroll at PSC after high school, you may be able to register for courses online since you are already considered a PSC student.

-Current dual credit course offerings fall under the following areas (specific courses vary by high school and are subject to change after annual review process):
+Current dual credit course offerings fall under the following areas: *

 - Early Childhood Education